jeremytai/offtheback.in/content/post/2022/norderstedt/index.md

   name: gallery-:counter
   title: gallery-title-:counter
 ---
 The winding, root infested single-track in the Rantzauer Forst of Norderstedt is my favorite course of the whole Stevens Cyclocross Cup race series.
-It evokes memories of riding 26 inch wheeled mountain bikes in Minnesota from my formative days.
+It evokes memories of riding 26 inch wheeled mountain bikes 🚲 in Minnesota from my formative days.
 Add a good amount of sloppy mud and it becomes a recipe for goodness.

 Today's race was just that; a rainy half-hour, heart pumping slog of four laps where one had to be as to match physical output with a health amount of technical savvy.
-I registered late so was relegate to the rear of the start, which in hindsight, was a chance to work on my passing skills.
+I registered late so was relegated to the rear of the start, which in hindsight, was a chance to work on my passing skills.

 I ended up in fifth place which I'm quite happy.